Table of Contents

 9. Google Analytics Monthly Report

-Our last monthly analytics report template is one of the most useful Google Analytics dashboards and it aims to monitor the performance of a website by tracking metrics such as sessions, new users, bounce rate, goals completion, among others.
+Our last monthly analytics report template is one of the most useful Google Analytics dashboards and it aims to monitor the performance of a website by tracking metrics such as sessions, new users, bounce rate, and goal completion, among others.

 **click to enlarge**